 First and second place winners receive a monetary prize.
 Winners are presented with certificates and awards at the annual Yom Hashoah Memorial Service, which takes place each Spring.
 This year’s service will be held on Sunday, April 30, 2017 at 3:00 pm at the Chapel Hill Kehillah Synagogue (1200 Mason Farm Rd., Chapel Hill).

 The 2017 contest is dedicated to the memory of Elie Wiesel who was consulted by Penny Aldrich concerning the establishment of the fund.
-First place winner for 2017 is Sydney Dye, a student at Chapel Hill High School.
-Sydney wrote about a relative who did not survive the Holocaust.
+First place winner for 2017 is Anne Crabill, a student at Chapel Hill High School.
+Anne wrote about a relative who did not survive the Holocaust.
 The relative left a painting.
-Sydney wonders about the artist and their legacy.
-Second place winner for 2017 is Anne Crabill, also a Chapel Hill High School student.
-Anne wrote about the documentation of the Holocaust by the Shoah Foundation.
+Anne wonders about the artist and their legacy.
+Second place winner for 2017 is Sydney Dye, also a Chapel Hill High School student.
+Sydney wrote about the documentation of the Holocaust by the Shoah Foundation.
 Winning essays will be available here soon.
 You can read the winning 2016 essays here.

 To learn more about the contest please contact Lauren Beja,Director of Development and Director of the Jewish Community Foundation of Durham Chapel Hill.